zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 ## Disable IRQ and free layer 3

-If you don't really need the status bar in a level (or in most levels), the you can completely turning it off.
+If you don't really need the status bar in a level (or in most levels), then you can completely turn it off.
 The difference compared to turning off elements individually is that IRQ is disabled and layer 3 is entirely free!

 | ![Status bar enabled](../assets/images/irq-1.png) | ![Status bar disabled](../assets/images/irq-2.png) |
 | :-----------------------------------------------: | :------------------------------------------------: |
 |                Status bar enabled                 |                Status bar disabled                 |

-Notice how the background that is on layer 3 leaves a hole when the status bar is enabled.
+Notice how the custom background that is on layer 3 leaves a hole when the status bar is enabled (the custom background on layer 3 is set to _Start of Layer 3_).

 Credits to KevinM for this, code was taken from his [RAM Toggled Status Bar (& IRQ)](https://www.smwcentral.net/?p=section&a=details&id=28449)